 And he gave some, apostles; and some, prophets; and some, evangelists; and some, pastors and teachers; For the perfecting of the saints, for the work of the ministry, for the edifying of the body of Christ.
 (Eph.
 4:11-12)

 More recent English translations present a different punctuation.
-The New International Version, for example, renders these verses:
+The New International Version, for example, omits that comma and renders these verses as:

 It was he who gave some to be apostles, some to be prophets, some to be evangelists, and some to pastors and teachers, to prepare God’s people for works of service, so that the body of Christ may be built up…”